10 PDPA Obligations Every Singapore Business Must Follow

 The DPO Requirement: Obligation Zero

-While not counted among the 10 data protection obligations, Section 11(3) requires every organisation to designate a Data Protection Officer (DPO).
-This is arguably the foundation that supports all other obligations, because without a responsible person driving compliance, the other obligations tend to be neglected.
+While it is not one of the numbered 10, Section 11(3) requires every organisation to designate a Data Protection Officer (DPO).
+In my experience, this is the foundation everything else rests on.
+Without someone actually driving compliance day-to-day, the other nine obligations tend to gather dust.

 For details, see How to Appoint a Data Protection Officer in Singapore.